NFL's 32 top surprises, and rating whether each will continue

 The surprise: A slow start in sacks.

 The verdict: MIRAGE.
 The Jaguars have just four sacks so far, after leading the NFL with 55 last season.
-They have pressured Eli Manning and Tom Brady, so it's not like the rush has been ineffective.
+They have pressured Eli Manning and Tom Brady, so it's not as though the rush has been ineffective.
 They just haven't gotten home as much.
 Calais Campbell battled a sore right knee against the Patriots, but he had a great camp and should be as dangerous a rusher as he was last season (14.5 sacks).
 Yannick Ngakoue was almost unstoppable in the preseason and has been close to several sacks.
 Sacks tend to come in bunches, and it's only a matter of time until both of those players start getting home more regularly. -- Mike DiRocco

 Tennessee Titans